ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Specifically, the "Semantics" subsections of Sections
 {{<name-selector}}, {{<wildcard}},
-{{<filter-selector}}, and {{<descendant-segment}} describe behavior that turns unpredictable when the JSON value for one of the objects under consideration was constructed out of JSON text that exhibits multiple members for a single object that share the same member name ("duplicate names", see {{Section 4 of -json}}).
+{{<filter-selector}}, and {{<descendant-segment}} describe behavior that becomes unpredictable when the JSON value for one of the objects under consideration was constructed out of JSON text that exhibits multiple members for a single object that share the same member name ("duplicate names", see {{Section 4 of -json}}).
-Also, selecting a child by name ({{<name-selector}}) and comparing strings ({{comparisons}} in Section {{<filter-selector}}) assume these strings are sequences of Unicode scalar values, turning unpredictable if they aren't ({{Section 8.2 of -json}}).
+Also, selecting a child by name ({{<name-selector}}) and comparing strings ({{comparisons}} in Section {{<filter-selector}}) assume these strings are sequences of Unicode scalar values, becoming unpredictable if they aren't ({{Section 8.2 of -json}}).

 ## Syntax